 No. Instructors can select up to four topics for a course, but you’re not required to select four if you don’t feel four are applicable.
 Topics that are selected should be relevant to the course subject, and should provide a comprehensive insight into its content.
 Adding irrelevant or excessive topics will result in your course being misrepresented to students, and could lead to a poor learning experience for them and negative reviews.

 Can I create a primary topic for my course if it doesn’t already exist as an option?

 Yes.
 You can propose a new topic that doesn’t currently exists as an option.
 Once you submit your topic selections or your new course for review, the Policy Review Team will approve the selection if it’s applicable to the course.

 Please note: the propose a new topic feature is not currently available for non-English courses, but will be added in the future.

 Can I add any topic that I want?

-As noted above, while you can propose a topic if it’s not currently listed as an option, our Quality Review Team will only approve a topic if it’s applicable to your course.
+As noted above, while you can propose a topic if it’s not currently listed as an option, our Policy Review Team will only approve a topic if it’s applicable to your course.

 After I’ve selected the course topics, can I change a topic at a later date?

 If you wish to select different topics for your courses in the future, please contact Udemy Support to submit the new topic proposals.